 Whether you have suffered several emotional distress from your own accident or witnessed the accident of a loved one, having an accomplished attorney on your side can make all the difference in proving your case for emotional damages.
 At Riddle & Brantley, we firmly believe that Justice Counts, and we put that belief to work when we fight tirelessly for your legal right to full and fair compensation after a car wreck.

 Call us today at 1-800-525-7111 to speak with a North Carolina car accident injury lawyer.
 All consultations are 100% free of charge and you won’t pay any attorney fees unless we win your case and you receive financial compensation.

 Evidence to Prove Emotional Distress After a Car Accident

-Evidence gathered by your personal injury attorney to prove the extent of your emotional damages may include:
+To present a successful claim, your personal injury attorney will gather evidence to prove the extent of your emotional damages.
+This evidence may include:

 - Testimony from a medical professional or mental health professional that has treated you

 - Proof that you can no longer perform your job now or in the future